Analysis | So what is Trump’s position on the threat to Ukraine?

 “They like a strong man,” Kelly replied.
 “They don’t want this whole Brooklyn, pumpkin-spice-latte-drinking man that they are creating here.
 I don’t want that, either.”

 It’s an example of how the political right and Trump’s allies give him cover for his approach to Putin.
-But there’s also an explicit effort by one of the right’s loudest voices to not only passively criticize Biden but to actively defend Putin — an effort that could make it easier for Trump to shrug at any potential conflict.
+But there’s also an explicit effort by one of the right’s loudest voices to not only passively criticize Biden but also to actively defend Putin — an effort that could make it easier for Trump to shrug at any potential conflict.

 On Tuesday night, Tucker Carlson aired a segment focused on the increasing evidence that Putin is preparing to move Russian troops into Ukraine.